Talavera-Lopez-Lab/SocialNichesHD/README.md

 # SocialNichesHD
-Extending NicheCompass analysis on VisiumHD data by a "social" communication framework
+Extending NicheCompass analysis on VisiumHD and Xenium data by a "social" communication framework